ralna/GALAHAD/html/Python/_sources/wcp.rst.txt

           holds the values of the upper bounds $x_l$ on the variables.
-          The upper bound on any component of $x$ that is unbounded from above should be set no smaller than ``options.infinity``.
+          The upper bound on any component of $x$ that is unbounded from above should be set no smaller than ``options.infinity``. x : ndarray(n)
+          holds the initial estimate of the minimizer $x$, if known.
+          This is not crucial, and if no suitable value is known, then any value, such as $x=0$, suffices and will be adjusted accordingly. y_l : ndarray(m)
+          holds the initial estimate of the Lagrange multipliers $y_l$ associated with the lower general constraints,
+          $A x \geq c_l$, if known.
+          This is not crucial, and if no suitable value is known, then any value, such as $y_l=0$, suffices and will be adjusted accordingly. y_u : ndarray(m)
+          holds the initial estimate of the Lagrange multipliers $y_u$ associated with the upper general constraints,
+          $A x \leq c_u$, if known.
+          This is not crucial, and if no suitable value is known, then any value, such as $y_u=0$, suffices and will be adjusted accordingly. z_l : ndarray(n)
+          holds the initial estimate of the dual variables $z_l$ associated with the lower simple bound constraints,
+          $x \geq x_l$, if known.
+          This is not crucial, and if no suitable value is known, then any value, such as $z_l=0$, suffices and will be adjusted accordingly. z_u : ndarray(n)
+          holds the initial estimate of the dual variables $z_u$ associated with the upper simple bound constraints,
+          $x \leq x_u$, if known.
+          This is not crucial, and if no suitable value is known, then any value, such as $z_u=0$, suffices and will be adjusted accordingly. g : ndarray(n)
+          holds an optional dual target vector, if this is required (for experts); normally a vetor of zero suffices.

       **Returns:**